-Sponsored by the Department of Education and Training, Australian Government
+Funded by the Department of Education, Skills and Employment

 |For individuals in the vocational education and training sector or training leaders in business and industry; including teachers, managers, and administrators, of private and public registered training organisations; people who are leading vocational education and training strategies within their business; staff within universities that teach in the training/skills sector.|